Josh Huestis

-Joshua Sutton Huestis (born December 19, 1991) is an American professional basketball player who last played for the Cleveland Charge of the NBA G League.
+Joshua Sutton Huestis (born December 19, 1991) is an American former professional basketball player who played for the Oklahoma City Thunder of the National Basketball Association (NBA).
 He played college basketball for Stanford University.

-High school career
+Early life

 Considered a three-star recruit by ESPN.com, Huestis was listed as the No. 48 power forward in the nation in 2010.
 Huestis attended Charles M. Russell High School in Great Falls, MT.

 College career

 Huestis spent four seasons at Stanford and averaged 7.5 points, 6.2 rebounds and 1.4 blocks in 135 career games.
 During both his junior and senior seasons, Huestis was named to the Pac-12 Defensive Team and at the conclusion of his sophomore season, he received Pac-12 Defensive Team Honorable Mention honors.
 Huestis was 2014 Pac-12 Defensive Player of the Year.
 In 2013–14, Huestis scored in double-figures on 19 occasions while leading Stanford in rebounding (8.2 rpg) and blocks (1.9 bpg).
 He concluded his collegiate career as the all-time leading shot blocker in Cardinal history.